Shopify/quilt/packages/koa-performance/README.md

 })
 ```

 Now the app will respond to requests to `/client-metrics`.
-The middleware returned from `clientPerformanceMetrics` expects to recieve JSON POST requests meeting the following interface:
+The middleware returned from `clientPerformanceMetrics` expects to receive JSON POST requests meeting the following interface:

 ```tsx
 interface Metrics {